Where does paid social media fit into your overall marketing strategy?

 Facebook advertising has robust targeting capabilities, which gives brands the ability to reach its core audiences or even just a few specific people.
 Within the ads manager, you can define your audience by specific locations, demographics, interests, connections to the brand page or behavior.
 Like Twitter and LinkedIn, you can target custom audiences through contact lists, app users or even site visitors.

 If you want to get to specific people on the platform, Facebook allows you to use a tool called pixel retargeting, where you can create audiences entirely based on people who’ve already taken some action with your brand, like visiting your website.
 While this pixel needs to be embedded on your landing pages, it’s well worth the time spent since it will allow your organization to retarget and re-engage with customers that have touched your brand in some way.
 You can even create an entire lookalike audience of people who “look like” the people that have visited your website.
 Once you reach these people, you can also set up the paid campaign so these groups are served entirely different ads.

-Between targeting new and existing users, Facebook targeting is super helpful in segmenting out your audiences so that your content does not overlap with one another.
+Between raising brand awareness by targeting new and existing users, Facebook targeting is super helpful in segmenting out your audiences so that your content does not overlap with one another.
 This type of targeting strategy can be effective in reaching customers most likely to engage with your brand.

-Facebook cost is extremely tricky – cost per action depends on who you’re trying to reach on the platform and what action you hope they take.
+Facebook cost for a paid social strategy is extremely tricky – cost per action depends on who you’re trying to reach on the platform and what action you hope they take.
 Like the other channels, the narrower your campaign gets, the more it will likely cost to reach your audience.